mikehulluk/morphforge/doc/srcs_generated_examples/singlecell_simulation010.rst

 .. code-block:: python

-	"""[*] The response of a single compartment neuron with leak channels to step current injection.
+	"""The response of a single compartment neuron with leak channels to step current injection.
 	In this example, we build a single section neuron, with passive channels, and stimulate it with a step current clamp of 200pA for 100ms starting at t=100ms.
 	We also create a summary pdf of the simulation.